ar-/gdroidclient/README.md

 * shows 'similar apps' and 'apps of the same category' when watching an app
 * shows 'apps of the same author' when watching an app
 * shows a list of all authors, with their apps and average star rating
 * shows web-site of the app - even if it is 'only a README file on github'.
 F-Droid has recently removed many websites to punish open source developers who can't effort their own domain.
+This has been done with dodgy explanations and only for apps that the F-Droid team particularly dislikes (to censor apps they don't like).
 * shows newest apps and recently updated apps separated
+* does not censor the latest apps (F-Droid added [censorship](https://news.f-droid.org/posts/2019-03-26-the-latest-tab-now-highlights-good-descriptions/) on 26/03/2019)
 * shows cards in same size for better overview
 * provides a list-view as alternative for the cards (as in older F-Droid versions) for people who don't like cards
 * has more possibilities to order and sort apps